Organizational Policies and Practices to Support Healthcare

 Policies Addressing Nursing Shortages

 The American Nurses Association (ANA) stands as a bulwark protecting nurses from unsafe working conditions.
 They have established policies and standards to safeguard the workforce in potentially hazardous working environments.
 Federal regulations have also been implemented to support nursing staff in securing safer working conditions.
 The overarching goal of these policies is to ensure patient safety and maintain manageable workloads in healthcare facilities.
 In my home state, staffing laws are in place; however, the utilization of patient acuity tools in my facility further assists in creating safe and equitable nurse assignments across all units (ANA, 2015).
+These efforts align with the broader aim of healthcare burnout prevention, ensuring that nurses are adequately supported in their work, which in turn enhances the overall healthcare work environment.

 References